NetAlertX and Docker Compose

 ...

-Now, any files created by NetAlertX in /app/config will appear in your /home/adam/netalertx-files/config folder.
+Now, any files created by NetAlertX in /data/config will appear in your /local_data_dir/config folder.

 This same method works for mounting other things, like custom plugins or enterprise NGINX files, as shown in the commented-out examples in the baseline file.